Minister defends immigration lawyer task force as critics brand it ‘red herring’

 “However, there is a small minority that are doing terrible damage, not just because they’re coming up with false claims which means that people are remaining here who ought not to remain here, but doing terrible damage to the reputation of lawyers.
 And it is absolutely right that we crack down on them.”

-The Law Society has said the necessary powers are already in place to deal with immigration advisers engaged in misconduct.
+The Law Society questioned “what, if anything, the Government is announcing today” and said the necessary powers are already in place to deal with immigration advisers engaged in misconduct.

 The Solicitors Regulation Authority (SRA) prohibits lawyers from deceiving courts, and any act of dishonesty or lack of integrity may result in them being struck off.